 - Students finding a lost/misplaced item should place the item on the Lost and Found table located outside the gym or to their teacher or a staff member. - Write names on all personal items (jackets, sweaters, backpacks, lunch boxes etc.).
-All unclaimed lost and found items will be cleaned and donated to charity or repurposed for emergency clothing for the health room.
+All unclaimed lost and found items will be cleaned and donated to charity or repurposed for emergency clothing for the health room the day before winter break and the day after the school year end.